ccrenfroe/BirdCam/README.md

 Other

 * Create testing script to run the pictures from the TestingImages directory through the image_preprocessing.py script.
 Use pytest or unittest.
+* bash script to download all of the dependencies

 ### Things to think about